fonseca04Lenin/Project-2/README.md

 ## Troubleshooting

 1. **Port already in use:** Change the port in `app.py` or kill the process using the port
-2. **Database errors:** Delete `stockwatchlist.db` and restart the app
+2. **Firebase errors:** Check your `firebase-credentials.json` file and Firebase project settings
 3. **Import errors:** Make sure all requirements are installed with `pip install -r requirements.txt`
+4. **Authentication issues:** Verify Firebase Authentication is enabled in your Firebase console

 ## Security Features

-- Password hashing with bcrypt
+- Firebase Authentication with secure token verification
-- Session-based authentication
+- Session-based user management
-- User-specific data isolation
+- User-specific data isolation in Firestore
-- Protected API endpoints
+- Protected API endpoints with login requirements
+- Firestore security rules for data access control

 Happy trading! 📈